josealb/CarND-Vehicle_Detection/writeup.md

 The first line in the first cell contains the function get_hog_features, which computes the hog features.

-First, the features are computer for the entire test and train dataset.
+First, the features are computed for the entire test and train dataset.
 Then, they are computed frame by frame for the video.

-Before computing hog, I change the colorspace to HSV, which, as we saw in the latest project is useful for disregarding changes in luminance.
+Before computing hog, I change the colorspace to LUV, which, as we saw in the latest project is useful for disregarding changes in luminance.
 Even though hog is inherently more robust to different luminances, there is still value in having similar absolute values in classification.
-To choose HSV I tried different colorspaces looking for the highest validation accuracy
+To choose LUV I tried different colorspaces looking for the highest validation accuracy

 ![alt text][image2]

 ### #2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and decided it was best to use all channels for the hog, even though with hsv you could also just use the S channel, using more channels discarded some false positives.
+I tried various combinations of parameters and decided it was best to use all channels for the hog, even though with hsv you could also just use the V channel, using more channels discarded some false positives.
 I kept the standard parameters for orientation, number of pixels per cell, etc.

 ### #3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM with the following features:
--Histogram of gradients
+* Histogram of gradients
--Raw pixel data (low resolution)
+* Raw pixel data (low resolution)
--Histogram of colors
+* Histogram of colors

 The features are then stacked and scaled and fed into the classifier for training.
 This is done in line 65 (svc.fit(X_train, y_train))